swopnilnep/MailViz/README.md

+# MailViz
-# MailViz: An Email Visualization and Analytics Platform
+> An Email Visualization and Analytics Platform

 ## Philosophy